aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/saveas/gif-to-jpg/_index.md

 ---
 title: Save GIF as JPG API for Android
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Android to save GIF format file as JPG format file.
 url: /android/saveas/gif-to-jpg/
 ---